-Royal wedding: Channel the grace of Meghan Markle and the tradition of the British royal family with this wedding theme.
+Royal wedding: Channel the grace of Meghan Markle and the tradition of the British royal family with this romantic wedding theme.
 Myrtle flowers, London artwork, tiaras, and tea help make this look authentically chic.

 Breakfast at Tiffany’s: Your wedding palette can’t get more luxurious than Tiffany Blue.
 This classy wedding theme will embody the late great Audrey Hepburn, so play up her timeless style with white and black fashion accessories.

 Masquerade: Throw a dark, classy, and refined affair, all while wearing a mask.
 Whether you’re channeling Venice or Mardi Gras, this fun and festive wedding theme is heavy on the glitz, glamour, and mystery.